Palonosetron (Aloxi®), Ondansetron (Zofran®), Dolasetron (Anzemet®), Granisetron (Kytril®)

 About This Drug

 5-HT3 Receptor Antagonists are medications that are used before and after chemotherapy to prevent or treat nausea or vomiting.
-These medications can be given in an intravenous (IV) infusion, as an oral tablet by mouth, as an orally disintegrating tablet, or as a patch.
+These medications may be given in the vein (IV), as an oral tablet by mouth, as an oral disintegrating tablet, or as a patch.

 - Constipation (not being able to move bowels)